CtrlK

 Workflow Clarity

-The polling pattern section clearly sequences the async workflow (start → check errors → create poller → monitor → wait), but there are no validation checkpoints for destructive/batch operations like building custom models.
-No guidance on verifying model build quality or handling partial failures.
+The polling pattern section clearly sequences the async workflow (start → check errors → create poller → monitor → wait), but there are no validation checkpoints for verifying results quality, handling partial failures, or retry logic for transient errors.
+The custom model build workflow lacks validation of training data or model quality assessment steps.

 2 / 3